Am I Ready for Promotion? A Self-Assessment Guide for Engineers

 Maybe you've been at your current level for a year or two.
 You're shipping features, getting positive feedback, and contributing to your team.
 But when you think about asking for a promotion, uncertainty creeps in.

-This guide will help you objectively assess where you stand—and what to do next.
+This guide will help you objectively assess where you stand — and what to do next.
+It includes a self-assessment checklist you can work through right now and a level-criteria comparison table to benchmark yourself concretely.

 The Promotion Readiness Paradox